Please select the section you wish to view:

 The YMCA of Metropolitan Chicago also established the first childcare program, which evolved from the Y’s gang prevention programs.
 Staff members noticed that teenagers were bringing younger siblings to classes and realized that the older siblings were the families' only form of childcare.
 Soon, formal childcare programs were created.
 These programs were expanded in the early 1980s.

 In the 1970s, more programs were established.
-Seniors Home Help, today known as Third Age-YMCA, provides cleaning services for seniors and helps them remain in their homes despite loss of hearing, sight or mobility.
+Seniors Home Help, later known as Third Age-YMCA, provided cleaning services for seniors and helped them remain in their homes despite loss of hearing, sight or mobility.

 The YMCA Youth Justice program was also created as an alternative to juvenile imprisonment.
 It allowed for the placement of young delinquents in YMCA group homes where programs, activities and education provided support and reform assistance.

 Unemployment became a key platform for the YMCA of Metropolitan Chicago in the 1970’s as well.
 The YMCA Training Alliance and the New City YMCA’s Local Economic & Employment Development Council teamed with local businesses and agencies to provide Chicagoans with training and job placement, and helped to keep the unemployment issue at the forefront of public policy and debate.

 The first after-school program was created in the 1980s as the Y began to see an increase in unsupervised children between the time the school bell rang in the afternoon and the time parents arrived home from work.
 In addition, the childcare programs that were originally created in the 1960s were expanded.
 The Y began offering childcare to multiple age groups.